JuliaActuary/MortalityTables.jl/README.md

 Comes with some tables built in via [mort.SOA.org](https://mort.soa.org) and by using [you agree to their terms](https://mort.soa.org/TermsOfUse.aspx).

-Not all tables have been tested that they work by default, though I have not encountered issues with any of the the VBT/CSO/other usual tables.
+Not all tables have been tested that they work by default, though no issues have been reported with any of the the VBT/CSO/other common tables.

 Sample of some of the included table sets:
 ```